hwei/Basis-Universal-Transcoder-Project/packages/basis-universal-transcoder/README.md

 - 🎯 Support for KTX2 files only
 - 🔧 Multiple output formats (BC1-7, ASTC, PVRTC, ETC, uncompressed)
 - 🌐 Works in both browser and Node.js environments
-- ⚡ Built with Vite using custom configuration to prevent WASM inlining
+- ⚡ Built with Vite

 ## Installation